 This will make sure your GPU is spitting out as many frames as possible for the most fluent experience.

 Ambient occlusion is an advanced lightning effect that makes lightning and shadows more dynamic, the effect is those dark areas are even darker and bright areas brighter.

 The result is that enemies are harder to spot in dark areas as the surrounding is darker than when turned OFF.

-AA makes edges more refined, turning it off however makes the game a bit sharper and improves your overall visibility
+AA makes edges more refined, turning it off however makes the game a bit sharper and improves your overall visibility.

 This simulates a camera lens effect which creates a blurry effect on the surrounding when your scope isn’t focused on it.
-This makes spotting enemies in the edge of your screen harder than it should be so turn it off.
+This makes spotting enemies on the edge of your screen harder than it should be so turn it off.

 When you are playing your ace game you don’t want any film grain obstructing your vision.